What is ANCA-Associated Vasculitis (AAV)? | TAVNEOS® (avacopan)

 • Keep up with all your doctors’ appointments and health-related exams

-• Find vasculitis support groups, either local or on social media, where you can talk to others who understand your experiences
+• Find vasculitis support groups, either local or on social media, where you can talk to others who may have had similar experiences

 You may need to adjust your daily routine to manage your symptoms, and that’s okay!
 Work with your doctor to find the best way to manage them.